jazzband/djangorestframework-simplejwt/docs/docs/token_types.rst

       ...
   ]

-Be aware that, if you are using the blacklist app, Simple JWT will validate all sliding tokens against the blacklist for each authenticated request.
+Be aware that, if you are using the blacklist app, Ninja JWT will validate all sliding tokens against the blacklist for each authenticated request.
 This will reduce the performance of authenticated API views.